rcl-ssl/docs/index.md

 # Introduction

-The RCL client for *Let's Encrypt*<sup>TM</sup> allows you to Create TLS/SSL certificates for your web applications using the popular *Let's Encrypt*<sup>TM</sup> V2 API.
+The RCL client for *Let's Encrypt*<sup>TM</sup> allows you to create SSL/TLS certificates for your web sites / applications using the popular *Let's Encrypt*<sup>TM</sup> V2 API.

-<sub>Let's Encrypt is a trademark of the Internet Security Research Group.
+<sub>Let's Encrypt is a trademark of the [Internet Security Research Group](https://www.abetterinternet.org/).
 All rights reserved.</sub>

-This application is available as a SaaS offer in the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/rayconsulting.002?tab=overview).

-Use the applications to create and renew single or multiple-domain TLS/SSL certificates for your web applications.
-Naked apex domains (e.g. contoso.com), sub-domains (e.g. store.contoso.com) and wild card domains (e.g. *.contoso.com) are all supported.
+Use the applications to create and renew single or multiple-domain SSL/TLS certificates for your web sites / applications.
+Naked apex domains (e.g. contoso.com), sub-domains (e.g. store.contoso.com), wild card domains (e.g. *.contoso.com) and SAN mutli-domains are all supported.

-## Features

-- Supports HTTP-01 and DNS-01 challenge types

-- Supports wild card domains (*.mysite.com) and naked apex domains (mysite.com)

-- Supports SAN multi-domain certificates (mysite.com, www.mysite.com, *.mysite.com) all in a single certificate

-- Create and download Stand Alone certificates to use for web apps in Virtual Machines or Containers

-- Automatically install certificates in Azure App Services or Azure Key Vault

-- Easily subscribe to RCL Portal from the Azure Marketplace and start creating your certificates immediately.

-## TLS/SSL Certificate Creation Options

-You can create certificates using the following methods in the [RCL Portal](../portal/portal) :

-**Stand Alone**

-Manually create a single-domain or multi-domain (SAN*) TLS/SSL certificate.
-Certificates are downloadable.

-**Azure DNS**

-Create a single-domain or multi-domain (SAN*) TLS/SSL certificate automatically using an Azure DNS Zone.
-The certificate is downloadable and qualify for automatic renewals.

-**Azure App Service**
+# RCL Portal

+The [RCL portal](../portal/portal) is the primary application.
+It is a SaaS application that you can [Subscribe](../subscription/subscription) to in the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/rayconsulting.002?tab=overview).

+The RCL portal is a simple-to-use online Web UI and allows you to :

+- Create [Single](../portal/stand-alone) and [Multi-Domain SAN](../portal/stand-alone-san) SSL/TLS certificates manually.
+You can download the certificates and manually install them in your web servers.
+It is ideal for web applications hosted in a Virtual Machine or Container where manual installation of SSL/TLS certificates in web servers (Apache, Tomcat, NGINX, IIS, etc.) do not prove to be a problem.

+- Create [Single](../portal/azure-dns) and [Multi-Domain SAN](../portal/azure-dns-san) SSL/TLS certificates automatically using an [Azure DNS Zone](https://docs.microsoft.com/en-us/azure/dns/dns-zones-records).
+The solution allows you to automatically install and renew certificates in a Windows or Linux server (VM or Container) using [RCL CertificateBot](../certbot/certbot).
+Many popular web servers are supported, eg., Apache, Tomcat, NGINX, IIS, etc.

-Create a single-domain TLS/SSL certificate for an Azure App Service.
-It will be installed and bound to the App Service automatically.
-The certificate qualifies for automatic renewals.
+- Create a [Single Domain](../portal/azure-appservice) SSL/TLS certificate for an **Azure App Service** (Web App, Mobile App, Function App).
+The certificate is automatically created and bound to the App Service.
+You can use the [RCL AutoRenew Function app](../autorenew/autorenew) to automatically renew and bind the SSL/TLS certificate in the App Service.

-**Azure Key Vault**

-Create a single-domain or multi-domain (SAN*) TLS/SSL certificate using an Azure DNS Zone and save it to Azure Key Vault automatically.
-It can be used by other Azure Services from the Key Vault.
-The certificate qualifies for automatic renewals.
+- Create [Single](../portal/azure-keyvault) and [Multi-Domain SAN ](../portal/azure-keyvault-san) SSL/TLS certificates using an [Azure DNS Zone](https://docs.microsoft.com/en-us/azure/dns/dns-zones-records) and automatically save the certificate to [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/basic-concepts).
+You can use the SSL/TLS certificate from Key Vault in other services.
+The certificate can be automatically renewed and saved to Key vault using the [RCL AutoRenew Function app](/autorenew/autorenew).

+# The Other RCL Apps

-## Automatic Renewal
+## RCL CertificateBot

-Use the free [RCL AutoRenew](/autorenew/autorenew) function app to automatically renew certificates created for Azure App Services, Azure DNS and Azure Key Vault.
+The [RCL CertificateBot](../certbot/certbot) runs as a [Windows Service](../certbot/windows-service) in a Windows Server and a [Linux Daemon](../certbot/linux-daemon) in a Linux Server.
+The primary purpose of CertificateBot is to automatically renew SSL/TLS certificates created in the RCL portal and save them to a folder in the server (VM or Container).
+The web server must be configured to use the certificates files from the folder.
+In this way, the installation and renewal of certificates in a web server (eg. Apache, Tomcat, NGINX, IIS, etc) is fully automated.
+CertificateBot provides [Special Support for IIS](../certbot/iis), it allows for the automatic renewal and binding of SSL/TLS certificates to websites hosted in IIS.
+CertificateBot is an open-source project and is available on [GitHub](https://github.com/rcl-ssl/RCL.CertificateBot).

+## RCL AutoRenew Function

+The [RCL AutoRenew](/autorenew/autorenew) is an Azure Function app that runs in a [Consumption Plan](https://docs.microsoft.com/en-us/azure/azure-functions/consumption-plan).
+The primary purpose of the AutoRenew Function is to automate the renewal and installation of certificates created in the RCL portal for an **Azure App Service** or **Azure Key Vault**.
+The AutoRenew function is an open-source project and can be directly installed in a user's Azure account from the [GitHub](https://github.com/rcl-ssl/RCL.AutoRenew) project page.

-## API
+## RCL API

-Get your certificates in the RCL Portal using the REST APIs.
-Use the [RCL API](../api/api) build your own automation system for certificate installation and renewal in your web server.
+The [RCL API](../api/api) is a REST API service to get and renew SSL/TLS certificates created in the RCL portal.
+You can explore the API on the [RCL API Developer's Page](https://rclapi.developer.azure-api.net/).
+You can use the API to create your own applications to automate the installation and renewal of SSL/TLS certificates created in the RCL Portal for use in web servers (eg. Apache, Tomcat, NGINX, IIS, etc.) in a Windows or Linux Server (VM or Container).

-## Automation Services
+## RCL SDK

-Use the [RCL CertificateBot](../certbot/certbot) to automatically install and renew certificates in a Windows or Linux server.
-Use the certificate in Apache, Apache Tomcat, NGINX and Windows IIS.
+The [RCL SDK](../sdk/sdk) is a C# Library that facilitates making authenticated requests to the RCL API.
+You can use the SDK to build applications to automate the installation and renewal of SSL/TLS certificates created in the RCL Portal for use in web servers (eg. Apache, Tomcat, NGINX, IIS, etc.) in a Windows or Linux Server (VM or Container).
+You can include the SDK in your .NET projects from NuGet (search for RCL.SDK).
+The RCL SDK is an open-source project available on [GitHub](https://github.com/rcl-ssl/RCL.SDK).